MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/financial-reporting-getting-started.md

 There are a few common issues that can cause problems for users trying to open Report Designer:

 Issue 1: You click New or Edit, but Report Designer does not start
-* Add the Dynamics 365 for Finance URL as a Trusted Site.
 * In Internet Explorer, click Settings, then click Internet Options.
 Click the Security tab.
 Select Trusted Sites and then click Sites.
 In the Add this website to zone, enter "*.dynamics.com" (without quotes), and then click Add.
 * In Internet Explorer, click Settings, then click Internet Options.
 Click the Security tab.
 Select Trusted Sites.
 In the area labeled Security level for this zone, change the sliding bar to Medium-Low
 * Disable the pop-up blocker in browser.
 * Workstations are required to install .Net 4.6.2 or higher.